LozenChen/TAS-Helper/Docs/Commands.md

 - This command adds all PlayerCollider belonging to this entity as for-each breakpoints in PlayerCollider checks
 - e.g. ooo_add_target_pc Spring
 - e.g. ooo_add_target_pc Spikes[a1:09]
-- e.g. ooo_add_target_pc Auto
+- e.g. ooo_add_target_pc Each
-- The grammar is almost same as ooo_add_target, but without the "except" grammar
+- e.g. ooo_add_target_pc Auto, which makes the game automatically stop if a PlayerCollider collides with player
-- Instead, we have "ooo_add_target_pc Auto", which makes the game automatically stop if a PlayerCollider collides with player
+- The grammar is same as that of ooo_add_target

 ### ooo_remove_target_pc
 - `ooo_remove_target_pc entityID`